About

 Counselor

-Nathan Hodge is a recent graduate from the University of Texas, San Antonio.
-He is currently an LPC Associate working on his licensing hours and is supervised by Sherri Lambiase, LPC Supervisor.
-Nathan is interested in Christian, solution-focused counseling with clients seeking help with depression, grief, anxiety and anger management.
-He is also interested in the connection between mental and physical health, with an emphasis on martial arts, spirituality and mental health.
+Nathan Hodge is a graduate from the University of Texas-San Antonio and a licensed professional counselor.
+Nathan is interested in solution-focused counseling with cients seeking help with depression, grief, anxiety, and anger management.
+Nathan is also interested in working with military Veterans and has an interest in the connection between mental, spiritual, and physical health.

 River City Advocacy Board of Directors